kev-g/azon/README.md

 - Fixed listing details (Agent pic is now fetched from profile info)
 - Admin part

+Some disclaimer:
+- After going to "Display listing pages", have to wait around 5-10s for api to finish fetching the long lat, where the map will then display the markers.
+- Some lag/slow loading time fetched from api, see if can optimize (App.js in client folder)

 27/10 Bug fixes & Updates:
 - Made some minor changes (colors, styles etc)
 - Pop-up chart on Navbar